TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-access-session-policies-apollo.md

     - Verify that the app appears on the **Conditional Access App Control apps** page.
     - If the app does not appear, log in to the app.
     - If the app still does not appear, please continue with opening the ticket.

+If you're still experiencing the issue or your issue is not listed, you may find that our [Troubleshooting guide for access and session controls](https://docs.microsoft.com/cloud-app-security/troubleshooting-proxy), [videos](#how-to-videos), and [resources](#more-resources) can help you.

 ### How-to videos